Quick Guide to Complementary Protein Sources

 Ever feel like you have to do something dramatic to turn your diet around or get a grip on your eating habits?
 Like put a lock on your pantry or only drink green juice?

-Well, let me tell you, the drama isn’t necessary.
-And the participants in my most recent 30 Day Nutrition Upgrade program are proof: eating healthy doesn’t mean restricting yourself or being anywhere close to “perfect.”
+All that drama isn’t necessary.
+And the participants in my 30 Day Nutrition Upgrade program are proof: eating healthy doesn’t mean restricting yourself or being anywhere close to “perfect.”

 Here are 5 takeaways participants had (along with extra resources) to help you bring balance into your own diet: